 Record the Bolt Pattern

-Once you have measured the bolt pattern, make a note of the size in millimeters.
-You can use this information to ensure that any aftermarket wheels or tires you purchase for your Honda CR-V are the correct fit.
+Once you have measured the bolt pattern, note the size in millimeters.
+You can use this information to ensure that any aftermarket wheels or tires you purchase for your Honda CR-V fit correctly.

 Replace the Wheel